firmai/contributor/README.md

 ### Becoming a Contributor

 FirmAI seeks to get academic research and models into the mainstream.
-Two platforms are targeted for this purpose, GitHub and Medium.
+Two platforms targeted for this purpose are GitHub and Medium.
 FirmAI’s authors are selected based on the quality of their research they produce and their expertise in an area of interest.
 The project is funded through GitHub and other sponsorships.

 The FirmAI publication aims to produce high quality slow streaming content.
 Authors are individually approached based on their publication record and the interest factor of their work.
 The publication would be an original industry publication looking at practical and useful applications and theories.
 We are looking for the best researchers to propose up-to-date content, focused on the intersection of data science, machine learning, artificial intelligence, philosophy and business.